 The next step is the assignment of each task to a definite employee.
 After that, workers move the items from column to column depending on the status and progress.

 Scrum Daily Meetings

 Not to turn the workflow into chaos and make the process efficient, it’s better to coordinate everyday tasks and activities.
-That’s why there is a free room for daily stand-ups.
-The idea of scrum meetings is that the teammates communicate with each other and just alert about their plans for the following working day.
+That’s why there is free room for daily stand-ups.
+The idea of scrum meetings is that the teammates communicate with each other and are just alert about their plans for the following working day.
 Perfectly, if stand-ups take no longer than 15 minutes a day.